Sectarianism: United Kingdom

 Across the United Kingdom, Scottish and Irish sectarian tendencies are often reflected in team-sport competitions.
 Affiliations are regarded as a latent representation of sectarianism tendencies.
 (Since the early 1900s, cricket teams were established via patronage of sectarian affiliated landlords.
 In response to the Protestant representation of the sport, many Catholic schools founded their own Cricket schools.)
-Modern day examples include tensions in sports such as football and have led to the passing of the "Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012".
+Modern day examples include tensions in sports such as football and have led to the passing of the Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012.

+Following the victory of the Green Party in the 2026 Gorton and Denton by-election, Nigel Farage of Reform UK made allegations of sectarian politics playing a role in the Green victory.

 Authoritarian regimes

-In recent years, authoritarian regimes have been particularly prone to sectarianization.
+In recent years, authoritarian regimes have been particularly prone to sectarianisation.
 This is because their key strategy of survival lies in manipulating sectarian identities to deflect demands for change and justice, and preserve and perpetuate their power.
 The sectarianization as a theory and process that extended beyond the Middle East was introduced by Saleena Saleem (see and).
 Christian communities, and other religious and ethnic minorities in the Middle East, have been socially, economically and politically excluded and harmed primarily by regimes that focus on "securing power and manipulating their base by appeals to Arab nationalism and/or to Islam".
 An example of this is the Middle Eastern regional response to the Iranian revolution of 1979.
 Middle Eastern dictatorships backed by the United States, especially Saudi Arabia, feared that the spread of the revolutionary spirit and ideology would affect their power and dominance in the region.
-Therefore, efforts were made to undermine the Iranian revolution by labeling it as a Shi’a conspiracy to corrupt the Sunni Islamic tradition.
-This was followed by a rise of anti-Shi’a sentiments across the region and a deterioration of Shi'a-Sunni relations, impelled by funds from the Gulf states.
-Therefore, the process of sectarianization, the mobilization and politicization of sectarian identities, is a political tool for authoritarian regimes to perpetuate their power and justify violence.
-Western powers indirectly take part in the process of sectarianization by supporting undemocratic regimes in the Middle East.
-As Nader Hashemi asserts:The U.S. invasion of Iraq; the support of various Western governments for the Kingdom of Saudi Arabia, which commits war crime upon war crime in Yemen and disseminates poisonous sectarian propaganda throughout the Sunni world; not to mention longstanding Western support for highly repressive dictators who manipulate sectarian fears and anxieties as a strategy of control and regime survival – the "ancient hatreds" narrative [between Sunnis and Shi’as] washes this all away and lays the blame for the regionʹs problems on supposedly trans-historical religious passions.
+Therefore, efforts were made to undermine the Iranian revolution by labeling it as a Sh'a conspiracy to corrupt the Sunni Islamic tradition.
+This was followed by a rise of anti-Shi'a sentiments across the region and a deterioration of Shi'a-Sunni relations, impelled by funds from the Gulf states.
+Therefore, the process of sectarianisation, the mobilization and politicization of sectarian identities, is a political tool for authoritarian regimes to perpetuate their power and justify violence.
+Western powers indirectly take part in the process of sectarianisation by supporting undemocratic regimes in the Middle East.
+As Nader Hashemi asserts:The U.S. invasion of Iraq; the support of various Western governments for the Kingdom of Saudi Arabia, which commits war crime upon war crime in Yemen and disseminates poisonous sectarian propaganda throughout the Sunni world; not to mention longstanding Western support for highly repressive dictators who manipulate sectarian fears and anxieties as a strategy of control and regime survival – the "ancient hatreds" narrative [between Sunnis and Shi'as] washes this all away and lays the blame for the regionʹs problems on supposedly trans-historical religious passions.
 Itʹs absurd in the extreme and an exercise in bad faith.